 Digital Equity Action Agenda

 Student access to robust digital tools is key to their success as 21st century citizens.
 Yet many students from economically disadvantaged families have limited access to these tools both at school and at home.
 CoSN is working to close the access gap for learning no matter where students are.
-Thank you to the following sponsors for their support of the Digital Equity Action Agenda Initiative: AT&T, Dell, Google Fiber, Kajeet, and Qualcomm Education, Inc.
+Thank you to the following sponsors for their support of the Digital Equity Action Agenda Initiative: AT&T, Dell, Google Fiber, HP, Kajeet, Qualcomm Education, Inc and Microsoft..

 NEW: Digital Equity Award & Student Video Contest